TamasSzalisznyi/tech-interview-workbook-TamasSzalisznyi/docs/tech-interview-workbook.md

 Arrays have fixed length, after creation the array is immutable against structural modification, but it is possible to change the value for null or 0.
-ConcurrentModificationException can be thrown against structural modification   or IndexOutOfBunds can be thrown against iterate over the array last element
+ConcurrentModificationException can be thrown against structural modification   or IndexOutOfBunds can be thrown against iterate over the array last element.

 ##What happens if you try to delete/drop/add an item from a List, while you are iterating over it?
 Different list implementations are eg. LinkedList, ArrayList